devangi-08/LECO/CASE_STUDY.md

 ### The 16-Feature Diagnostic Engine

-The engine is deterministic Python — no LLM at runtime.
+The engine is deterministic Python, no LLM at runtime.
 It takes a student's test history (which questions they attempted, whether they were correct, how long they spent, and a 1–3 confidence self-rating) and computes 16 diagnostic features across six pipeline stages:

 ```mermaid
 flowchart LR